simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/api-intro.md

 data, which is why the reversed string looks somewhat mangled.)

-The rationale for the reversal is unknown, but it likely stems from Bitcoin Core's use of hashes (which are byte arrays in C++) as integers for the purpose of determining whether the hash is below the network target.
+The rationale for the reversal is unknown, but it likely stems from Bitcoin Cash Node's use of hashes (which are byte arrays in C++) as integers for the purpose of determining whether the hash is below the network target.
 Whatever the reason for reversing header hashes, the reversal also extends to other hashes used in RPCs, such as TXIDs and merkle